Christmas Eve Dinner in Bulgaria: Traditional Bulgarian Dishes [2024]

 10.Honey with walnuts and garlic

-Ok, you can make a tasty combination of both above as well.
-It goes very well with the pita.
-The three ingredients are traditionally thought to help strengthen the immune system, so this dish is a superfood during the cold winter months.
+You can make a tasty combination of both above as well.
+It goes very well with the delicious traditional Bulgarian pita.
+The three ingredients are traditionally thought to help strengthen the immune system, so this dish is a superfood during the cold winter.
 Of course, you can add other nuts as well.

 11.Oshav (dried fruit tea/soup)

-Traditionally we put a lot of fruits on the Christmas Eve table like oranges, bananas, apples, tangerines.
-But we also prepare a super easy soup from different dried fruits called Oshav.
+Traditionally, we put a lot of fruits on the Christmas Eve table, like oranges, bananas, apples, and tangerines.
+But we also prepare a traditional Bulgarian dish – a super easy soup from different dried fruits called Oshav.
 In this dried fruit compote, you can find dried plums, apples, apricots, pears, quinces, oranges.
-The resulting drink reminds me of cider/punch and is usually drunk with the dessert.
+The resulting drink reminds me of cider/punch, usually drunk with the dessert.

 12.Drinks